 Vision Expo East 2024: Shedding Light on Orthokeratology

-6. Eye Pain and Discomfort
+6. Eye pain and discomfort

 This type of patient concern sometimes necessitates an “emergency” eye appointment, and ODs are finding success with telehealth for such consults, to quickly determine how urgent the situation is and what the immediate next steps should be.
 Telehealth is also becoming a popular option for continuity of care when it comes to discomfort from allergies, mild inflammation or conjunctivitis, styes, etc.